-- 14.3.1 Jurisdiction.
+14.3.1 Jurisdiction.
 The TST Advanced Degree Academic Appeals Committee hears academic appeals from TST ThD and PhD students.
-It has power to issue the final decision (though a ThD student has the right to appeal to the Academic Appeals Committee of the Governing Council of the University of Toronto (see 14.2.7); a PhD student has the right to appeal to the University of St. Michael's College (see 14.2.8)). - 14.3.2 Membership.
+It has power to issue the final decision (though a ThD student has the right to appeal to the Academic Appeals Committee of the Governing Council of the University of Toronto (see 14.2.7); a PhD student has the right to appeal to the University of St. Michael's College (see 14.2.8)).

+14.3.2 Membership.
 At the start of each academic year, the ADC shall appoint an Academic Appeals Committee consisting of five persons: one faculty member of the ADC, two other members of the AD faculty, a U of T faculty member, and an AD student.
 One of the TST faculty members will be appointed by the ADC as chair of the Academic Appeals Committee.
 In addition, the ADC should identify at least one alternate member for each individual on the committee.
 In the case of the U of T faculty member, there should be an alternate from the University of St. Michael's College.
 Alternate members may be called on by the ADC in situations where a conflict of interest has been identified or where a regular member is unable to serve.
 In the case of an appeal initiated by a Ph.D. student the faculty member from St. Michael's will replace the member from U of T. Student members and alternates are identified in consultation with the Advanced Degree Students Association.
 The TST Registrar is a nonvoting member who serves as Secretary.
+The Appeals Committee's decisions are made by a simple majority of the five voting members of the committee (with the chair having a right to vote).